dgraves4/streaming-05-smart-smoker/README.md

 # streaming-05-smart-smoker
 This project simulates a streaming data producer for a "smart smoker" system.
 It reads temperature data from a CSV file and sends it to specified RabbitMQ queues at regular intervals.
 The system monitors and reports the temperatures of the smoker and the food items being cooked.
+Additionally, it includes consumer scripts that process this data to detect significant temperature drops in the smoker and temperature stalls in the food items, triggering alerts when thresholds are met.

-The script performs the following tasks:
+This project performs the following tasks:

 1. Connects to a RabbitMQ server.
 2. Deletes existing queues (if any) and declares new ones.
 3. Reads temperature data from a CSV file.
 4. Publishes the temperature data to the appropriate RabbitMQ queues at 30-second intervals.
 5. Logs all operations for better visibility and debugging.
+6. Consumes messages from the RabbitMQ queues via specific consumer scripts:
+- consumer_smoker.py monitors the smoker’s temperature for significant drops and triggers alerts if a drop of 15°F or more is detected.
+- consumer_food_a.py and consumer_food_b.py monitor food temperatures for stalls and trigger alerts if the temperature changes by less than 1°F over a 10-minute period.
+7. Sends alerts via email or SMS using the SMTP-to-SMS gateway when anomalies are detected by the consumer scripts.
+8. Logs the consumption and alert generation activities for troubleshooting and audit purposes.

 ## Author

 - Derek Graves
-- May 31, 2024
+- June 07, 2024

 ## Prior to Beginning